Urban Bed and Breakfast in Brussels

 Brussels cannot be accurately described but is to be lived and discovered in a deliciously subjective manner.
 Shared moments, new sensations are waiting for you.

-Our guesthouse "Living in Brüsel" offers 3 spacious and comfortable bedrooms and a studio and is situated in a very calm area of Brussel.
+Our guesthouse "Living in Brüsel" offers 4 spacious and comfortable bedrooms (one with a small kitchen) and is situated in a very calm area of Brussel.
 All rooms are equipped with box spring beds measuring 2m10 by 1m80, ensuite bathrooms (bathtub or shower) with hairdryer, towels, and separate toilet.
 You will also find a large desk, cable television, tea / coffee facilities and fast WiFi connexion.

 To ensure a good night's sleep, you can choose between different types of pillows.